X

 Shade Cloth for Summer Gardening in Arizona

 If you are growing a vegetable garden during the summer in Arizona and the garden area is in full sun, consider adding shade cloth.
-Don’t think of completely enclosing the garden, but rather providing some relief when the sun is at its highest.
+Don’t think of completely enclosing the garden, but providing some relief when the sun is at its highest.
 The area should receive some sun throughout the day.
 For example, attach shade cloth to existing trellises with zip ties.

 Sunflowers Can Shade Arizona Summer Gardens